 By A.P.
 Indy from a stakes winning Storm Cat granddaughter of Serena’s Song, Honor Code is one of the best bred horses at stud in North America.
 Successful in the Remsen Stakes (G2) at two, he earned an Eclipse Award as Champion Older Horse at four.
 With his first runners now three-years-old, Honor Code is represented by two of the top sophomores of the crop in Santa Anita Derby (G1) victor Honor A.P. and Max Player, successful in the Withers Stakes (G3) and placed in both the Belmont Stakes (G1) and Travers Stakes (G1).

-This colt is out of Beat the Drums, a daughter of the stellar broodmare sire, Smart Strike, and a three-quarters-sister to the multiple graded stakes winning Teresa Z.
+This colt is out of Beat the Drums, a daughter of the stellar broodmare sire, Smart Strike, and a three-quarters-sister to the multiple graded stakes winning Teresa Z. Dynamic One, her first foal to race, took a NYRA maiden special weight by 5 1/4-lengths and was second, beaten just a head, in the G2 Wood Memorial.

 Beat the Drums is out of the wonderful Storm Cat filly Storm Flag Flying, Champion Two-Year-Old Filly and winner of the Breeders’ Cup Juvenile (G1), Frizette Stakes (G1), Personal Ensign Stakes (G1), and Matron Stakes (G1).
 Storm Flag Flying is not only a daughter of Storm Cat but is out of the superb racemare My Flag, winner of the Breeders’ Cup Juvenile Fillies (G1), Gazelle Handicap (G1), Ashland Stakes (G1), and Coaching Club American Oaks (G1).